-Unfortunately, this entirely normal behaviour will start to degrade the reputation of your mail email domain.
+Unfortunately, this entirely normal behavior will start to degrade the reputation of your main email domain.
 Mail from your account system may start going into the user’s spam folder.
-We’ve all seen warnings on signup or password recovery flows telling us to check our spam folders,that’s why.
+We’ve all seen warnings on signup or password recovery flows telling us to check our spam folders, that’s why.

 But it’s fair to say the task is deceptively large.
 That’s why I keep recommending you bite the bullet and outsource your account management to the big boys.
-Fiddling with CAPTCHAs is not your core business.
 Writing design documents for “log out” is not your core business.
 Diagnosing why you’re bleeding users who forgot their password is not your core business.
 Diagnosing why SMS message delivery to Peru isn’t reliable isn’t your core business.
 Every dollar you spend on these things is a dollar your competitors who use “Sign in with …” are spending on their core business.